Cycling: Utility

 Utility cycling refers both to cycling as a mode of daily commuting transport as well as the use of a bicycle in a commercial activity, mainly to transport goods, mostly accomplished in an urban environment.

 The postal services of many countries have long relied on bicycles.
 The British Royal Mail first started using bicycles in 1880; now bicycle delivery fleets include 37,000 in the UK, 25,700 in Germany, 10,500 in Hungary and 7000 in Sweden.
 In Australia, Australia Post has also reintroduced bicycle postal deliveries on some routes due to an inability to recruit sufficient licensed riders willing to use their uncomfortable motorbikes.
 The London Ambulance Service has recently introduced bicycling paramedics, who can often get to the scene of an incident in Central London more quickly than a motorized ambulance.

 The use of bicycles by police has been increasing, since they provide greater accessibility to bicycle and pedestrian zones and allow access when roads are congested.
 In some cases, bicycle officers have been used as a supplement or a replacement for horseback officers.

-Bicycles enjoy substantial use as general delivery vehicles in many countries.
-In the UK and North America, as their first jobs, generations of teenagers have worked at delivering newspapers by bicycle.
+Bicycles enjoy use as general delivery vehicles in many countries.
+In the United Kingdom and North America, as their first jobs, teenagers have worked at delivering newspapers by bicycle.
 London has many delivery companies that use bicycles with trailers.
-Most cities in the West, and many outside it, support a sizeable and visible industry of cycle couriers who deliver documents and small packages.
+Most cities in the West, and many outside it, support a industry of cycle couriers who deliver documents and small packages.
 In India, many of Mumbai's Dabbawalas use bicycles to deliver home cooked lunches to the city's workers.
-In Bogotá, Colombia the city's largest bakery recently replaced most of its delivery trucks with bicycles.
-Even the car industry uses bicycles.
-At the huge Mercedes-Benz factory in Sindelfingen, Germany workers use bicycles, color-coded by department, to move around the factory.
+In Bogotá, Colombia, the city's largest bakery recently replaced most of its delivery trucks with bicycles.
+The car industry also uses bicycles.
+At the Mercedes-Benz factory in Sindelfingen, Germany, workers use bicycles, color-coded by department, to move around the factory.